-- 1. that you vote "FOR" each of the nominees in Proposal 1; and - 2. that you vote "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2023 in Proposal 2.
+- 1. that you vote "FOR" each of the nominees in Proposal 1; and - 2. that you vote "FOR" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2024 in Proposal 2; and - 3. that you vote "FOR" the approval of an amendment to the Certificate of Incorporation to update the exculpation provision in Proposal 3.